tcsvn/pyadlml/docs/user_guide/representations.rst

 From the first unto the last event, the data is divided into :math:`M` equal-length bins.
 A bin is referred to as a timeslice.
 A state-vector is assigned to each timeslice :math:`X = [x_1 ,..., x_M]`.
-The *raw* representation tries to assign each timeslice a representative value of the Smart Homes state.
+The *state* representation tries to assign each timeslice a representative value of the Smart Homes state.
 The *changepoint* representation sets fields to one if at least one corresponding event falls into the timeslice's interval.
 The *last_fired* representation assigns one to fields corresponding to the device that fired last with respect